eigenfoo/cryptics/docs/datasheet.md

 ### How was the data associated with each row acquired?
 What mechanisms or procedures were used to collect the data?

-The data collection process breaks down into roughly three parts.
+The data collection process breaks down into roughly four parts.

 The first part is simply scraping all the web pages and writing the HTML to a SQLite table to avoid re-requesting them.
 Web scraping was done using the